York Factory Express: Boat Encampment to Jasper’s House

 The journey from Boat Encampment to Jasper’s House is the subject of this blogpost.
 Jasper’s House was the second post to be built in the Jasper Valley, and it stood in an empty meadow (I believe) in the town that tooks its name from the old Jasper’s House post.

-In this fourth installment of the York Factory Express journals I am again looking at George Traill Allan’s 1841 express journal.
+The 4th leg of the outgoing York Factory Express led the men from Boat Encampment and over the mountains to Jasper’s House, in the Jasper Valley.
+In this instalment, I am again looking at George Traill Allan’s 1841 express journal.
 He was never interested in the scenery, but he did describe many of the common experiences on this seven-month-long journey to Hudson Bay and back — talking about things the other fur traders never mentioned.
 The transcript of his journal is in the British Columbia Archives (A/B/40/AL5.3A).

 “We now started about 10 o’clock am; not finding any snow for the first few miles, we walked in Moccasins, otherwise called Indian Shoes, along the banks of the Columbia.”

 My first interruption came quickly: There were no shoes in the fur trade: everyone wore moccasins.
 Secondly, like all fur traders Allan calls the Wood River the Columbia, and considers it an extension of that river.